Discover and Connect with Businesses Driven by Luxembourg Dual Citizens. Learn More.

 It seems like the applicants might have many different jobs and titles.
 But, some titles were repeated a lot.
 These include civil servant, lawyer, and university professor.

-Continue on to our Brazilian Dual Citizens Survey to learn more about the applicant’s motivations and future plans.
+Continue on to our Brazilian-Luxembourger Dual Citizens Study to learn more about the (dual) citizens themselves.